Cherrybrook Technology High School: School development

 The school's development and planning began in the late 1980s.
 The Department of Education and Community at the time had decided to build the school on a block of land adjacent to John Purchase Public School; the land was previously occupied with orchards containing remnants of old growth forest.
 At the time the government was creating a chain of technology schools throughout NSW.
 The school was initiated into this chain after talks between the Minister of Education at the time, Terry Metherell, and the then CEO of IBM, Brian Finn.

 The school hired its first principal and deputies in 1990 with Lyn Wendtman as Principal and Peter Gillam and Dave Wilson as Deputy Principals.
 These three key figures took their duties up in February 1991 and were responsible for complex negotiations between businesses, public works, designers and builders.
 They also developed a local P&C, school council, school organisation, staffing and enrolment models and draft policies.

 The first students accepted into Cherrybrook Technology High School were accommodated and taught at Pennant Hills High School in 1991.
 They relocated to their new school in 1992.
-In 2008, Cherrybrook Technology High School achieved a peak enrolment of 1993 students, making it the largest public comprehensive secondary school in NSW and one of the largest schools in Australia.
+In 2008, Cherrybrook Technology High School achieved an enrolment of 1993 students, making it the largest public comprehensive secondary school in NSW and one of the largest schools in Australia.

 Staff in 1992 was gained from both transfers and selections based on merit.
 Additional staff in the following years were all appointed by merit, with several highly talented young teachers proving themselves to the parents and students of the schooling community.
 Cherrybrook Technology High School was officially opened on 15 May 1992 by the Hon Nick Greiner (who was the Premier of New South Wales at the time).